jericholab/rdl/Design Overview/Design Overview - Thermal Camera.md

 ## REFERENCES

+[1] Seek Mosaic Core Specifications: xxxxxxx.com........

 ## COMMENTS

 If we don't use the camera support angle, how are we gonna make sure that the camera takes pictures that are parallel to the enclosure?
 (This is the reason I wanted a support angle beside the heat transfer!!)

 What is the sealant used?
 Are there some incompatible sealant materials with Germanium or Chalcogenide?
+Silicone is okay, especially or the outer face (degassing on the open side)

-what is the size of the hole in the enclosure to allow the insertion of the camera adapter?
+what is the size of the hole in the enclosure to allow the insertion of the camera adapter? (we can either measure the existing hole OR measure the thread on FreeCAD.)